Blitz: Because our streets are their future

 Blitzes teach a methodology for unlocking creativity and give teams the tools they need for effective brainstorming throughout the whole of their project development process.

-The Pando Days ’23 Blitz is being led by design legend John Bielenberg, author of Think Wrong the book and Pando’s creative director, and serial entrepreneur Brandt Williams.
+The Pando Days ’23 Blitz was led by design legend John Bielenberg, author of Think Wrong the book and Pando’s creative director, and serial entrepreneur Brandt Williams.

 Metro is the Los Angeles County Metropolitan Transportation Authority, and is the County agency that plans, operates, and coordinates funding for most of the public transportation system in Los Angeles County, the most populous in the country.

 To learn more about the Blitz and find related resources, see our Blitz deck.